stigok/blog.stigok.com/collections/_posts/2020-09-06-sqlalchemy-sqlite-json-column-field.md

 ## Preface

-I use this approach in a web app I am writing to save user-defined templates and data that has arbitrary column names and values.
+I use this approach in a web app I am writing to save user-defined templates and data that have arbitrary column names and values.
 Saving it as JSON feels good to me.
-If the project grows I'll move over to Postgres, and that also supports JSON fields.
+If the project grows I'll probably move over to Postgres, which also also supports JSON columns.

 ## Example code

 Neither a small, nor simple example, but this is a way to feed a column in SQLite a `dict` and getting it stored as JSON using SQLAlchemy v1.3.
+I am using the [*declarative system*][1] for mapping up the database.

 ```python
 from sqlalchemy import create_engine, Integer, JSON, Column, Sequence